-Under AUMA, California residents are able to possess and cultivate up to 6 living marijuana plants.
-Additionally, only 6 plants are allowed per residence at a given time.
+California residents can possess and cultivate up to six (6) living marijuana plants.
+Additionally, only six (6) plants are allowed per residence at a given time.

-Marijuana plants must be kept in a locked space that is not visible to the public, and any marijuana product resulting from the plant that exceeds 28.5 grams (g) must be kept secure within the private residence of the grower.
+Marijuana plants must be kept in a locked space that is not visible to the public, and any marijuana product resulting from the plant that exceeds twenty-eight and a half (28.5) grams must be kept secure within the private residence of the grower.
+Learn to Grow

 California does not grant reciprocity to out-of-state medical marijuana patients, however, the state does allow non-residents to apply to the medical marijuana program.